After reading this guide, you will:

 TL;DR

 Match the tool to the job.
-For bulk work and exact sizes, use a desktop batch resizer.
-For a quick social crop, use Icecream or an online tool.
-For print enlargement, use ON1.
-If you already edit in Adobe or GIMP, resize where you already work.
+For bulk work and exact sizes, use an offline batch resizer.
+For a quick right-click resize, use PowerToys.
+For social crops, use Icecream.
+If you already edit in Adobe, resize on export.
+If you cannot install anything, an online tool will do for non-private images.

 Batch Picture Resizer Batch Picture Resizer

-Compare the 9 best photo resizer tools for Windows in 2026 on batch, formats, price, and privacy, plus how to resize to an exact KB size.
+Compare the 8 best photo resizer tools for Windows in 2026 on batch throughput, formats, price, and privacy, plus how to resize a folder to an exact KB size.

 Batch Picture Resizer Screenshot.